 Rosamund Siemon suggests in The Mayne Inheritance that Lilian possibly became acquainted with Dr. James Mayne who was in England at the time.
 From a wealthy Brisbane family, the philanthropic and gay Dr. Mayne along with his sister Mary later donated 81 hectares of land for the construction of Queensland University.

-They also donated Brisbane Arcade to the university and their family home Moorlands stands today in the grounds of the Wesley Hospital.
+They also donated Brisbane Arcade to the university.
+Their family home Moorlands stands today in the grounds of the Wesley Hospital.

 Dr Lilian Copper and Miss Josephine Bedford arrived in Brisbane in 1891.
 After first working as an assistant to Dr Booth in South Brisbane, Lilian set up her own practice at The Mansions in George Street.
 Local male doctors did not take kindly to the female interloper.